nodestream-proj/nodestream/docs/docs/guides/creating-your-own-value-provider.md

 ## Debuggability

 `nodestream` contains a feature that allows the user to print the effective pipeline configuration.
 This is useful for debugging purposes.
-This means that `nodestream` needs to understand how to represent your custom value provider in a human readable way in yaml.
+This means that `nodestream` needs to understand how to represent your custom value provider in a human-readable way in yaml.
 To do this, you need to implement a `Representer` for your value provider.

 ```python